Rct567/FrequencyMan/README.md

 ## Word frequency lists

 FrequencyMan comes with 50+ default word frequency lists.
-These are generated using one of the following sources:
+These lists are generated using a combination of sources:

 - Google Books n-gram: https://github.com/orgtre/google-books-ngram-frequency
-- Based on Open Subtitles: https://github.com/hermitdave/FrequencyWords/tree/master
+- Based on Open Subtitles 2018: https://github.com/orgtre/top-open-subtitles-sentences, https://github.com/hermitdave/FrequencyWords/tree/master
+- Wortschatz 'News 2022', AnkiMorphs 'priority files': https://mortii.github.io/anki-morphs/user_guide/setup/prioritizing.html

-The default word frequency lists can be found in the `\default_wf_lists`.
+The default word frequency lists can be found in the [`\default_wf_lists`](https://github.com/Rct567/FrequencyMan/tree/master/default_wf_lists).
 When prompted to create a new _language data directory_ with a default word frequency list, the relevant file will be copied to the new _language data directory_, such as `\user_files\lang_data\en`.

 ## The `user_files` directory